ugo-en/word-similarity-checker/README.md

 # word-similarity-checker
-A simple python app that checks the similarity between two words
+A simple python app that checks the similarity between two words, statements or phrases